Powerlearnproject/se-assignment-3-introduction-to-prompt-engineering-dackMatta/README.md

 Describe different types of prompts (e.g., open-ended prompts, instructional prompts).
 How does the type of prompt influence the AI model's response?
 Prompt Tuning:

-What is prompt tuning, and how does it differ from traditional fine-tuning methods?
+what is prompt tuning, and how does it differ from traditional fine-tuning methods?
 Provide a scenario where prompt tuning would be advantageous.
 Role of Context in Prompts:

 Explain the role of context in designing effective prompts.
 How can adding or omitting context affect the output of an AI model?